ENTRDEESFRPTIT

-Buy IPv4 Addresses with Full Confidence
+Buy IPv4

-Starting from ~$25/IP Escrow Protected RIPE & ARIN Compliant 3–10 Business Days
+$15–$35/IP market range Escrow Protected RIPE & ARIN Compliant 3–10 Business Days

 Understanding the IPv4 Buying Process

-• BGP announcement history verification
+• BGP announcement history and usage history verification

 • Hijacking, VPN, and proxy abuse checks

-• Detailed due-diligence report with each listing
+• Detailed due diligence report for each listing

 • Optional Escrow.com protection until transfer completes